xuri/excelize-doc/en/stream.md

 func (sw *StreamWriter) MergeCell(hCell, vCell string) error
 ```

-MergeCell provides a function to merge cells by a given coordinate area for the StreamWriter.
+MergeCell provides a function to merge cells by a given range reference for the StreamWriter.
 Don't create a merged cell that overlaps with another existing merged cell.

 ## Set column width to stream {#SetColWidth}